hpi-swa-teaching/live-programming-systems/projects/coral/analysisPlan.md

 This means that changing a value in one node of the node network instantly affects all the nodes connected to its output.
 In general the change is forwarded in the network till it reaches a node without outputs.

+The main mechanism to provide liveness in Coral is its dataflow architecture.
+This means that changing a value in one node of the node network instantly affects all the nodes connected to its output.
+In general the change is forwarded in the network till it reaches a node without outputs.

 Activities:

-â€¢	Adding Nodes
+* Adding Nodes
-â—¦	Actual Interactions: Dragging a node from the list of nodes to the node network â—¦	Feedback Mechanism: Showing node in the GUI; if the node has any â€œinitializationâ€ functions, they are immediately executed â—¦	Emergence Phase shortened somehow: no â—¦	Granularity: other nodes are not affected â—¦	Mechanism: creating an instance of the block and adding it to the network, calling its initialization functions â€¢	Removing Nodes â—¦	Actual Interactions: removing a node by selecting it and hit delete â—¦	Feedback Mechanism: Hiding node in the GUI; when removing a node that is still connected, the connections are removed and the network is reevaluated without it â—¦	Emergence Phase shortened somehow: no â—¦	Granularity: Only the nodes connected to the node that is removed are reevaluated â—¦	Mechanism: removing all connections (and by that reevaluating the other nodes without it) and deleting the nodes instance â€¢	Connecting Nodes â—¦	Actual Interactions: click and hold on the output of a node and release the click above the input of another node â—¦	Feedback Mechanism: Drawing the line red and showing a tooltip if the output has the wrong data type; otherwise drawing the previously dotted line normal â—¦	Emergence Phase shortened somehow: no â—¦	Granularity: Only connected nodes are reevaluated â—¦	Mechanism: applying the value of the output to the input and reevaluating the rest of the network â€¢	Changing a value in the node inspector â—¦	Actual Interactions: select a node by clicking on it and changing a value in the node inspector either with a spinbox or by typing the new value and hitting enter â—¦	Feedback Mechanism: immediately showing the result i.e. in the viewport â—¦	Emergence Phase shortened somehow: no â—¦	Granularity: Only connected nodes are reevaluated â—¦	Mechanism: applying the value reevaluating the rest of the network
+  * Actual Interactions: Dragging a node from the list of nodes to the node network
+  * Feedback Mechanism: Showing node in the GUI; if the node has any “initialization” functions, they are immediately executed
+  * Emergence Phase shortened somehow: no
+  * Granularity: other nodes are not affected
+  * Mechanism: creating an instance of the block and adding it to the network, calling its initialization functions
+* Removing Nodes
+  * Actual Interactions: removing a node by selecting it and hit delete
+  * Feedback Mechanism: Hiding node in the GUI; when removing a node that is still connected, the connections are removed and the network is reevaluated without it
+  * Emergence Phase shortened somehow: no
+  * Granularity: Only the nodes connected to the node that is removed are reevaluated
+  * Mechanism: removing all connections (and by that reevaluating the other nodes without it) and deleting the nodes instance
+* Connecting Nodes
+  * Actual Interactions: click and hold on the output of a node and release the click above the input of another node
+  * Feedback Mechanism: Drawing the line red and showing a tooltip if the output has the wrong data type; otherwise drawing the previously dotted line normal
+  * Emergence Phase shortened somehow: no
+  * Granularity: Only connected nodes are reevaluated
+  * Mechanism: applying the value of the output to the input and reevaluating the rest of the network
+* Changing a value in the node inspector
+  * Actual Interactions: select a node by clicking on it and changing a value in the node inspector either with a spinbox or by typing the new value and hitting enter
+  * Feedback Mechanism: immediately showing the result i.e. in the viewport
+  * Emergence Phase shortened somehow: no
+  * Granularity: Only connected nodes are reevaluated
+  * Mechanism: applying the value reevaluating the rest of the network

 ### Integration of live activities into overall system
 > Which activities in the system are not interactive anymore?
 Which elements can be manipulated in a live fashion and which can not?